-The following signals will be sent when the appropriate electrical signals are received at the incoming international exchange from the national neworks:
+The following signals will be sent when the appropriate electrical signals are received at the incoming international exchange from the national networks:

 - subscriber-busy signal (electrical),

 - line-out-of-service signal,

-- vacant-national-number signal, or
+- unallocated-number signal,

-- subscriber-transferred signal.
+- send-special-information tone signal.

 These signals will be sent without waiting for the completion of the continuity check.